m-zakeri/iust_deep_fuzz/docs/index.md

 * `learn_and_fuzz_3_sample_fuzz.py`: To implement SampleFuzz algorithm introduced in https://arxiv.org/abs/1701.07232.

 #### Available Dataset
-Various file format for learning with IUST-DeepFuzz and then fuzz testing is available at [dataset directory](dataset).
+Various file formats for learning with IUST-DeepFuzz and then fuzz testing are available at [dataset directory](dataset.md).

 ## How It Works?